Solesty/celery-django/Readme.md

-# An Series of implementation on how to use Celery
+# A Series of implementation on how to use Celery
 ```
 Celery is being used in demo django project.
 RabbitMQ is use as the broker running which can be running in a docker container